danmgs/-AWS.Pipeline.CloudFormation/README.md

 ## Build and deploy

 - **buildspec.yml** is used by CodeBuild.

-This file details how to build the application.
+This file details how to build the application and generate and a build artifact.

 - **appspec.yml** is used by CodeDeploy.
+It is placed in the root of the build artifact.

 This file details how to setup the application:

 > What to deploy  (regarding source files of the website) :